 The result of POS-tagging of Vietnamese in the English-Vietnamese bilingual corpus plays a meaningful role in the building of the automatic training corpus for the Vietnamese processors in need of parts of speech (such as Vietnamese POS-taggers, Vietnamese parser, etc.).
-By making use of the language typology's differences and the word-alignments in bilingual corpus for the mutual disambiguation, we are still able to improve the result of the English POS-tagging of the currently powerful English POS-taggers.
+By making use of the language typology' s differences and the wordalignments in bilingual corpus for the mutual disambiguation, we are still able to improve the result of the English POS-taggers.